Using Controlled Fire to Fight Fire

-Without regular people-lit fires in the cooler months, dry grass builds up and provides fuel for much bigger bushfires caused by lightning at other times of the year.
-These hotter, larger fires have a devastating effect on vegetation and animals in their path, and they release huge volumes of greenhouse gases into our atmosphere.
-This is a very bad outcome for climate change.
+Without small, controlled fires in the cooler months of the early-mid dry season, dry grass builds up and provides fuel for much bigger wildfires often started by lightning.
+These fires tend to be larger and more intense and have a devastating effect on vegetation and animals in their path.
+They also release huge volumes of greenhouse gases such as methane and nitrous oxide into our atmosphere, which contribute to the rise in global temperatures.

 The Nature Conservancy's fire program history

-The northern Australian program was largely focused on scale-up of successful initiatives.
-Fom 2003, our aim was to build conservation partners’ capacity and resources to achieve common conservation objectives.
+Originally, TNC’s focus was on building conservation organisations’ capacity and resources to achieve common conservation objectives.
 We co-funded the Australian Wildlife Conservancy and Bush Heritage Australia to purchase and manage eight properties across northern Australia, including properties such as Wongalara Station and Yourka Reserve.

 Places we help protect